karmaniverous/metastructure/README.md

 ---

-**Where other tools use an improved syntax & structure to ENCAPSULATE Terraform code, Metastructure uses a powerful set of templating features to GENERATE Terraform code.**
+**Where other tools use special syntax & structure to ENCAPSULATE Terraform code, Metastructure uses a powerful template engine to GENERATE Terraform code.**

 ---